AndyMc3000/ci-ms3-pool-club/README.md

 The CPC website should be designed to allow a user to create, read, update, and delete data intuitively and quickly.
 CPC will use a NoSql MongoDB Atlas database to store all data.
 The database will be called 'pool_club'.
 It will store data in four Collections named: 'user', 'league', 'matches', and 'archive'.
 Each Collection will contain documents with unique 'id's, storing key:value pairs of relevant information.
 The user functions/actions on the CPC site will interact with and/or populate the documents with relevant values.

 * The 'user' collection should store information relating to registered club members, or Players.
 The keys in this collection will be;
-  * 'firstname', 'nickname', 'surname', 'email', 'telephone', 'password', 'admin', 'rank', 'points' 'matches_played', 'matches_won', 'matches_lost', 'games_won', 'games_lost, and 'entered_leagues'
+  * 'first_name', 'nickname', 'surname', 'email', 'telephone', 'password', 'admin', 'points' 'matches_played', 'matches_won', 'matches_lost', 'games_won', 'games_lost, and 'entered_leagues'

 * The 'league' collection should store information relating to the current league (the current league is that which has an end date in the future but a start date in the past).
 The keys in this collection will be;
   * 'name', 'description', 'start_date', 'end_date', and 'participating_players'